What do you charge? How one editor sets rates.

 Editors who have been formally trained in editing tend to charge more as well.
 Those starting without any formal training tend to charge less.

 Those who live in more expensive areas (think urban centers like San Francisco) usually charge more than those who live in less expensive areas.

 Editors with a spouse or partner who is also contributing to household expenses often charge less than those who are the primary breadwinner or those supporting themselves entirely.

 For some, editing is a fun side gig that also happens to bring in some spending money—these editors usually charge less than the ones for whom editing provides their livelihood.

 How I set my rates.

-As for my personal circumstances, I live in Kanagawa, Japan with my husband, where we lease an apartment and have a pet dog.
+As for my personal circumstances, I live in Kanagawa, Japan (a quite urban area) with my husband, where we lease an apartment and have a pet dog.
 I have a year of formal experience in editing at the time of this writing (July 2020), and I have an editing certificate from the University of Washington.
 For my first year of freelance editing, I decided that I would set my rates based only on household expenses.
 As I gain more experience, I foresee raising these rates a bit.